api3dao/vitepress-docs/docs/explore/airnode/pros-and-cons.md

 ---
-title: Pros and cons of using Airnode
+title: Pros and Cons (of using Airnode)
 sidebarHeader: Explore
 sidebarSubHeader:
 pageHeader: Explore → Airnode